mitul-s/paprback.co/README.md

 - [SWR by Vercel](https://swr.vercel.app/)
 - [React Hook Form](https://react-hook-form.com/)
     - At first, I built most form validation features myself to learn – but wow, I did not know how complex it is.
 To avoid redundancies, I enjoyed using `react-hook-form` as a library.

+The backend was built in Ruby by my friend PJ which you can checkout here 👉 [Paprback Backend](https://github.com/poujacques/bookclub-backend).

 ## Resources